-- Consider environmental risk and protective factors as they occur on the individual, relationship, institutional, community and societal levels. - Promote accurate information on drug use. - Encourage healthy use of leisure time through recreation and other activities. - Enhance skills for dealing with stress. - Work through campus leaders and influencers to establish a healthy environment.
+- Are culturally relevant, inclusive of diverse communities and identities, sustainable, responsive to community needs, and informed by research, or assessed for value, - responsive to community needs, and informed by research, or assessed for value, effectiveness, or outcome. - Consider environmental risk and protective factors as they occur on the individual, relationship, institutional, community and societal levels. - Promote accurate information on drug use. - Encourage healthy use of leisure time through recreation and other activities. - Enhance skills for dealing with stress. - Work through campus leaders and influencers to establish a healthy environment.